-- Remote Commander: Each person in a meeting can use their PDA to control the real cursor and keyboard of the PC.
+- Remote Commander: Each person in a meeting can use their PDA to control the real cursor and keyboard of the PC, as if they were at the keyboard.
 Users have to politely take turns since there is currently no floor control.
 See Figure 1. - Scribble: Everyone has their own simulated cursor on the PC which is controlled by their PDA.
-Multiple people can point at objects and "scribble" on top of the screen at the same time. - MultiCursor: Each person has a separate cursor in custom PC applications that support multiple cursors.
-The PebblesDraw shared whiteboard application [6], investigates user interface issues when multiple people sharing a single large display for drawing.
+Multiple people can point at objects and "scribble" on top of the screen at the same time.